node-inspector/node-inspector/README.md

 --hidden             |     []      | Array of files to hide from the UI
                      |             |   (breakpoints in these files will be ignored)
---stack-trace-limit  |     50      | Number of stack frames to show on a breakpoint
+--stack-trace-limit  |     50      | Number of stack frames to show on a breakpoint --ssl-key            |             | Path to file containing a valid SSL key.
+--ssl-cert           |             | Path to file containing a valid SSL certificate.
 ```

 ## Contributing Code